learning-zone/python-basics/README.md

 - Free
 - Has a large community

-## Q. Explain the ternary operator in Python.
+## Q. Explain the ternary operator in Python?

-Unlike C++, we don't have ?: in Python, but we have this:
+Unlike C++, we don\'t have ?: in Python, but we have this:

 [on true] if [expression] else [on false]